savelee/selfservicedesk/examples/README.md

 Here are the steps, to run these examples locally:

+1. Get this repo running locally:

+   Follow the steps from https://github.com/savelee/selfservicedesk/README.md.
+You can skip the Deploy with AppEngine steps.

+   These steps will: setup a Google Cloud Project, enable Google Cloud APIs, setup a service account and setup a Dialogflow Agent.

-1. Install the required libraries, run the following command in this *examples* folder:
+2. Install the required libraries, run the following command in this *examples* folder:

     `npm install`

-1. Start the simpleserver node app:
+3. Start the simpleserver node app:

    `npm --EXAMPLE=1 --PORT=8080 --PROJECT_ID=[your-gcp-project-id] run start`